 In the below example I added the IP address 84.18.210.139.
 I also added a comment, which is purely for my own reference (you can leave the field blank).

-Image: whitelisting an IP address that should be allowed to connect to my database.
+Adding an IP address that will be allowed to access my database(s).

 Note: You can connect from another website by entering the site’s domain name instead of an IP address.

-The Manage Access Hosts section lists existing whitelisted IP addresses and domains.
-By default, only the IP address of the server is whitelisted.
-In the below image you also see the office IP address we whitelisted.
+The Manage Access Hosts section lists existing IP addresses and domains.
+By default, only the IP address of the server is allowed.
+The below image also shows the office IP address I added.

 Image: the office IP address is now allowed to connect to our databases.